-Table Key Short Term Short Term Activities that could be carried out, starting immediately.
+Table Key • Short Term Activities that could be carried out, starting immediately.
 Generally, these activities should be completed within a three-year time span.
 Medium to Long Term Activities implementation of which will take longer: medium term, four to six years; long term, seven to ten years.

-NATIONAL LEG ISLATIVE AND INSTITUTIONAL FRAMEWORK Recommendat ions S M-L Laws 1.
-Reduce gaps a and overlaps in legislat ion, regulation, and institutional mandates.
-2. Ensure that plimplemented. lanned revisions to the Flood Protection Act 22/1955 are effected and F Policies & Regulations 3.
-Integrate DRF R in all large projects ar nd all projects in hazard-prone areas.
-4. Ensure the rights and needs of poor, marginalised, and excluded populations through policy and guidelines.
+NATIONAL LEGISLATIVE AND INSTITUTIONAL FRAMEWORK Recommendations Laws 1.
+Reduce gaps and overlaps in legislation, regulation, and institutional mandates. st 2.
+Ensure that planned revisions to the Flood Protection Act 22/1955 are effected and implemented.
+Policies & Regulations 3.
+Integrate DRR in all large projects and all projects in hazard-prone areas. st 4.
+Ensure the rights and needs of poor, marginalised, and excluded populations through policy and guidelines.
 5. Develop a policy framework for the sustainable use of all types of reservations around the country.
-6. Incorporate s ubdivision regulations i into the land titling and registration system of Sri Lanka.
+6. Incorporate subdivision regulations into the land titling and registration system of Sri Lanka.
 Institutions 7.
-Improve the i ntegration of existing p planning systems.
-8. Strengthen in stitutional capacities a nd resources (human, financial, technical). (i) Impr ove training. (ii) Undertake additional staff recruitment and efforts to retain staff. (iii) Build capacity in Sri Lanka's Survey Department.
+Improve the integration of existing planning systems.
+8. Strengthen institutional capacities and resources (human, financial, technical). (i) Improve training. (ii) Undertake additional additional staff recruitment and efforts to retain staff. (iii) Build capacity in Sri Lanka's Survey Department.

-f \ These recommendations were selected by the stakeholders as being of the highest priority.
+These recommendations were selected by the stakeholders as being of the highest priority.

-BUILDING CODE DEVELOPMENT AND MAINTENANCE Recommendations S M-L Building Code for Sri Lanka 9.
+BUILDING CODE DEVELOPMENT AND MAINTENANCE

+Recommendations S M-L Building Code for Sri Lanka 9.
 Develop a building code for Sri Lanka that is locally relevant in terms of hazards, design & construction practices, and resource constraints.
 10. Develop a concerted effort to promote sustainability in buildings.
 11. Address the hazard resilience of non-engineered construction.
 12. Make building sector professionals and the general public aware of the building code by providing educational activities and granting public access to building regulations.
 Hazard Maps, Data, and Zoning 13.
 Promote institutional coordination and technical practice for the updating and improving the hazard maps.
 14. Designate the Disaster Management Centre (DMC) as the curator for all hazard maps and data.
 15. Encourage a concerted effort to improve hazard data collection.
 16. Establish a clear process for converting the hazard maps into zoning regulations.

-f \ These recommendations were selected by the stakeholders as being of the highest priority.
+These recommendations were selected by the stakeholders as being of the highest priority.

-LOCAL BUILDING REGULATORY CAPACITY AND IMPLEMENTATION Recommendations S M-L Building Approval Process 17.
-Facilitate the building approval process by strenghening UDA-led measures and applications in partnership with professional institutions and local authorities.\ 18.
-Set up a licencing system for different professionals in the construction industry.
+LOCAL BUILDING REGULATORY CAPACITY AND IMPLEMENTATION

+Recommendations S M-L Building Approval Process 17.
+Facilitate the building approval process by strenghening UDA-led measures and applications in partnership with professional institutions and local authorities.
+18. Set up a licencing system for different professionals in the construction industry.
 19. Create avenues for public participation in building regulation. (i) Strengthen Housing Forum. (ii) Introduce an ombudsman for building regulation violations.
 20. Enhance the capacity of local authorities.
 Checking and Inspection System 21.
 Initiate a system of registered checking engineers.
-22. Formalize and strengthen inspection during construction.\ 23.
-Rationalize penalties and introduce incentives.
+22. Formalize and strengthen inspection during construction.
+23. Rationalize penalties and introduce incentives.
 Education and Training Activities 24.
-Include building regulations, hazard-resilient design, and hazard zoning provisions in the curricula of technical training institutions.\ 25.
-Give priority to the discipline of fire engineering. (i) Deliver continuing professional development (CPD). (ii) Initiate a new tertiary-level education program and institution.
+Include building regulations, hazard-resilient design, and hazard zoning provisions in the curricula of technical training institutions.
+25. Give priority to the discipline of fire engineering. (i) Deliver continuing professional development (CPD). (ii) Initiate a new tertiary-level education program and institution.
 26. Develop and promote training programmes for construction workers to achieve "skilled worker" status.

-\ These recommendations were selected by the stakeholders as being of the highest priority.
+These recommendations were selected by the stakeholders as being of the highest priority.